mitchallen/maze-generator/README.md

 It takes one spec parameter that must be an object with x and y values specifying the size of the maze.

-The x and y size values can not be less than one (1).
+If x and y size values are less than one (0) they will be normalized to 0.

-The method will return null if create fails, such as with bad parameters.
 You can call create multiple times to create multiple mazes.

     var mazeFactory = require("@mitchallen/maze-generator");